-Looking for a deeply comforting chicken and rice dish, with a Cajun flare?
+Looking for a deeply comforting chicken and rice dish, with a Louisiana flare?

 There are several components that make this dish so extremely flavorful.
 It starts with fresh ingredients, and then an amazing roux, nicely seasoned chicken, and perfectly prepared rice.